lenamasek/lenamasek.github.io/_posts/2015-10-08-art-of-delegation.markdown

 4. **Give your delegatee the opportunity to ask questions.** Setting aside time for questions and conversations about the project will give your helpers a feeling of ownership and involvement in the project.
 Strong communication with people to whom you delegate is investing in the quality of the end product.

-5. **Check in with helper until project completion.** Gotta stay on task!
+5. **Check in through project completion.** Gotta stay on task!
 Follow up and check in with everyone on the project.
 Touching base more often makes sure the project doesn't go off track so you can acheive the outcome you need.
 Make sure they confirm with you when their tasks are finished and follow up after the project.

 6. **Show your appreciation for the people who invested in your project with you.** A big 'thank you' goes a long way.
 I know I don't always go the extra step to vocalize my thankfulness.
 Showing gratitude increases personal growth on both sides and better partnerships going forward.